FanPu1/ncbi-sequence-retriever/README.md

 The retrieved sequences can be returned as a string in FASTA format, or be returned as a javascipt object.

-*"ncbi-sequence-retriever"* is also a component of ["bioinformatics-hub"](https://www.npmjs.com/package/bioinformatics-hub) project.
+*"ncbi-sequence-retriever"* is also a component of "NCBI-sequence" module in ["bioinformatics-hub"](https://www.npmjs.com/package/bioinformatics-hub) project.

 ## Installation
 ```